Antioxidant: Environmental and health hazards

 Synthetic phenolic antioxidants (SPAs) and aminic antioxidants have potential human and environmental health hazards.
 SPAs are common in indoor dust, small air particles, sediment, sewage, river water and wastewater.
 They are synthesized from phenolic compounds and include 2,6-di-tert-butyl-4-methylphenol (BHT), 2,6-di-tert-butyl-p-benzoquinone (BHT-Q), 2,4-di-tert-butyl-phenol (DBP) and 3-tert-butyl-4-hydroxyanisole (BHA).
 BHT can cause hepatotoxicity and damage to the endocrine system and may increase the carcinogenicity of 1,1-dimethylhydrazine exposure.
 BHT-Q can cause DNA damage and mismatches through the cleavage process, generating superoxide radicals.
 DBP is toxic to marine life if exposed long-term.
 Phenolic antioxidants have low biodegradability, but they do not have severe toxicity toward aquatic organisms at low concentrations.
-Another type of antioxidant, diphenylamine (DPA), is commonly used in the production of commercial, industrial lubricants and rubber products and it also acts as a supplement for automotive engine oils.
+Another type of antioxidant, diphenylamine (DPA), is commonly used in the production of commercial, industrial lubricants and rubber products and it also acts as an additive for automotive engine oils.